-This Prospectus should be read in its entirety before making any investment in the New Shares.
-All Shareholders are entitled to the benefit of, are bound by and are deemed to have notice of, the provisions of the Memorandum and Articles, which investors should review.
+This Prospectus should be read in its entirety before making any investment in the Ordinary Shares.
+All Shareholders are entitled to the benefit of, are bound by and are deemed to have notice of, the provisions of the memorandum and articles of incorporation of the Company, which investors should review.